EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/02_advanced_components/README.md

 npm install
 npm run dev          # http://localhost:5173
-npm run typecheck    # vue-tsc --noEmit
+npm run typecheck    # vue-tsc --noEmit npm test             # vitest run npm run test:watch   # vitest, in watch mode
 ```

+Steps 2, 3 and 5 come with their specs already written:
+**`tests/components.spec.ts`** covers the `Suspense` fallback and its `:key`, the
+error of a rejected async `setup()`, both slots of the headless table, and the
+dialog that escapes the clipping panel without losing what you typed.
+It is red
+on the skeleton.

+Steps 1 and 4 are **not** in there, deliberately.
+"The chart is not in the entry
+chunk" is a claim about the *bundle*, which jsdom cannot see — a green test would
+prove nothing about what a user downloads.
+And step 4 is judged on the four
+measurements you write down.
+Those two live in the Network tab and in your notes.

 Keep the **Network tab** (filtered on JS) and the **Vue Devtools** open: most of
 this workshop is about observing, not just writing.